 The Internet in general and social media in particular have changed the way we connect, communicate and correspond.
 New language, words, acronyms and skills have developed and entered our lives.
 None has been more pervasive than “selfie!”

 More and more people are having their 15-minutes of fame by going “viral” on one or all social media platforms, which often results in the birth of a so-called ‘influencer’ who has the power to sell product after product during their time in the limelight.
 Even Youtube has its fair share of vlog influencers, often originating from similar roots.
+To get to this point of being an influencer on any platform, you must amass a loyal and engaged following.
+This isn’t always easy to do, but there are many resources online that help with building views easily and quickly, as seen here.
 Many can trace their “fame” back to a selfie, or self-focused video taken in their bathroom (most often).
+This is no surprise as recent statistics show mobile users spent an average of 88 minutes consuming media on their phone whilst desktop users spent a average of 144 minutes in 2013.
+Today, desktop users spend an average of 122 minutes whilst the average mobile users consumes media on their phone 203 minutes per a day.
 Then you have those like the Houston Native, Irvin Randle, who seemingly out of the blue has become an “Internet Sensation.”
 Why?
 Not only is he really, really handsome for a gentleman of a certain age, his years of taking a selfie and posting them to Facebook finally got him noticed.
 Today, Mr. Steal Your Grandmother, as he is now called, is a Facebook-made celebrity who is giving interviews in mainstream media, hosting special event and turning heads everywhere he goes!

 Selfie Takers Are Nutcases!